 How do I pay for school lunches?

 - Payment can be made using your ParentPay account.
 Lunch costs of £2.40 for Key Stage 2 children and is requested each day from your ParentPay account, each time your child has a school lunch.
-Just let us know you wish to pay online and we will do the rest.
-This is our preferred method of payment.

 What happens if my child is ill or absent for a dinner which has been paid for?
 Is there some kind of credit system?

 - If your child has been ill on a day when you had paid for a cooked meal then you gain a credit that can be redeemed for a future meal.
 Please state clearly when you are using a credit.

 - Meals need to be booked/cancelled by 10.30am.
 If your child is ill and needs to return home before lunchtime, the meal will have been booked and cooked and therefore paid for.

 - If your child arrives in school after 10.30am it will not be possible to provide a cooked meal that day.